AndreaCatania/godot_tracy/README.md

 ### Extra instrumentation on the `Main::iterator` function.

-Personally I added some more `ZoneScope;` macro inside the `Main::iterator` function, to better identify the specific areas; like the physics processing, the idle processing, the rendering.
+If you want to have some extra info about the time spent on the physics, idle, rendering processing, it's possible to add some more `ZoneScoped;` macros inside the `Main::iterator` function, as follows:

 **main.cpp**
 ```diff